This post may contain affiliate links. Please read how we make money for more information.

 There is a time when money can buy some degree of happiness.
 That time is when you don’t have enough money to meet the basic necessities of life – like when you don’t have enough money for food or clothing.

 I grew up in a small coal mining community in the Appalachian Mountains, and I’ve seen the pain that poverty can cause.
-Having enough money to pay our bills and buy the things we need can make a big difference for many.
+Having enough money to pay your bills and buy the things you need can make a big difference for many.

 But there’s a distinct difference between those who need money to buy the necessities of life and those who just want more money for the sake of being rich.